Annual Percentage Yield (APY)

 When you ask the bank to not pay a particular check/transaction that you have written on your account.

 A period of time for which activity on your account is reported on your statement.
-There is a start and end date for each statement cycle.
-Cycles may be monthly, quarterly, semi-annual, or annual.
+There is a start and end date for each statement period.
+Statement periods may be monthly, quarterly, semi-annual, or annual.
+Also called a "monthly fee period."

 Time Account, Time Deposit, or CD